han-minhee/onnx.cpp/README.md

 - And as usual, needs lots of refactoring.

 ## Future Work
-**There is no optimization at all**.
-I intend to leave it this way for now so that we can easily understand what each operator does.

-### Features
-- [x] YOLOv8 example (Only the Operators for the model are currently implemented)
-- [x] GPU Version for AMD/NVIDIA GPUs using HIP

-### Future Work
+- [ ] SYCL implementation for vendor agnostic accelerating
 - [ ] Support Phi-3 LLM
 - [ ] Optimizations and off-loading
-- [ ] SYCL implementation for vendor agnostic accelerating
 - [ ] General ONNX engine for various models